sbhagate-infoblox/autoscaler/vertical-pod-autoscaler/README.md

-The script issues multiple `kubectl` commands to the cluster that insert the configuration and start all needed pods (see [architecture](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md#architecture-overview)) in the `kube-system` namespace.
+The script issues multiple `kubectl` commands to the cluster that insert the configuration and start all needed pods (see [architecture](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md#architecture-overview)) in the `cdc-data-flow` namespace.
 It also generates and uploads a secret (a CA cert) used by VPA Admission Controller when communicating with the API server.